 Academic deans and administrative unit leaders are discouraged from awarding academic or administrative unit tuition awards based solely on student's perceived financial need.
 The Office of Student Financial Assistance staff is best suited to determine a student's financial need.

-While there are often compelling reasons to issue full tuition awards to undergraduate students, academic deans and administrative unit leaders are encouraged to consider partial tuition awards to students when feasible to make their tuition award dollars available to more students.
+While there are often compelling reasons to issue full tuition awards to undergraduate and graduate students, academic deans and administrative unit leaders are encouraged to consider partial tuition awards to students when feasible to make their tuition award dollars available to more students.

 Student Affairs realigned the Enrollment Services/Student Financial Assistance administrative waivers and now allocates a greater percent of their available tuition awards to need-based waivers for students who are PELL Grant-eligible.

 Awarding units are responsible for tracking ATW activity and maintaining accurate award ledgers.
-UAA Financial Systems Trainer Brian DeZeeuw provides the following information to assist units in looking up academic tuition award dollars spent to date.
+UAA Financial Systems Trainer Brian DeZeeuw provides the following information to assist units in looking up academic tuition award dollars spent to date:

-b.
 This will produce a list of all students with an academic tuition award code of "ATWC" on their account and show you each student's charges and credits associated with that detail code.

-c.
 To determine the "net" dollars awarded, import the list into Excel and do a subtotal of charges and credits.

 To be eligible for tuition awards, students must:

 - Be admitted into a degree or certificate program